Fees and Information for International Applicants

 https://financeandbusiness.ucdavis.edu/student-resources/tuition-fees/graduate

 In addition, international students (and domestic students who are not California residents) who are offered a TAship for the entire academic year are entitled to some funding toward the cost of moving to California (this amount varies, depending on mileage).
-This funding will be paid after arrival in Davis, sometime after the fall quarter begins.
-New student TAs moving to Davis from outside the U.S. usually receive an offer of up to $440 toward the cost of moving to California.
+This funding will be paid after a full year of employment can be confirmed (so early/mid Spring).
+New student TAs moving to Davis from outside the U.S. can receive up to $440 toward the cost of moving to California.
 Students must provide receipts of their own travel costs to qualify.

 TAship offers to international students whose first language is not English are conditional on the student being sufficiently proficient in English.
-Proficiency is ascertained according to the following rules https://iae.ucdavis.edu/graduate/qualify AND https://iae.ucdavis.edu/graduate/toep.
+Proficiency is ascertained according to the following rules: https://iae.ucdavis.edu/graduate/qualify AND https://iae.ucdavis.edu/graduate/toep. - Tuition Remission for Student Employees

-• All "non-resident" applicants (international applicants and domestic Non-California residents) will be automatically considered "as if" they had applied for a Nonresident Tuition Fellowship (NRTF), so submitting a fellowship application for this kind of fellowship is unnecessary.
-NRTFs usually provide partial funding toward the cost of the Nonresident Tuition fee (about $5,034 per quarter).
+- All "non-resident" applicants (international applicants and domestic Non-California residents) will be automatically considered "as if" they had applied for a Nonresident Tuition Fellowship (NRTF), so submitting a fellowship application for this kind of fellowship is unnecessary.
+NRTFs usually provide full funding toward the cost of the Nonresident Tuition fee (about $5,034 per quarter).
 NRTFs and Teaching Assistantships (TAships) are the most common kinds of financial aid that applicants are likely to receive.
-However, they are offered to some of the best applicants each year, and do not provide full financial aid.

-For these UC Davis Fellowships (not NRTF Fellowships as described above) SUBMIT an Application for UC Davis Fellowship ONLINE along with admission application:
+For these UC Davis fellowships (not NRTF fellowships as described above) SUBMIT an Application for UC Davis Fellowship ONLINE along with the admission application.

-• Admission and financial aid decisions about many international student applicants probably will not be made until sometime after March 1 because many applications are received and need to be compared, in order to admit the best applicants.
-The department can not predict exactly how soon decisions will be made, but applicants will be informed after decisions have been made.
+Admission and financial aid decisions about many international student applicants will not be made until sometime after March 1 because many applications are received and need to be compared, in order to admit the best applicants.
+The department can not predict exactly how soon decisions will be made, but applicants will be informed as soon as possible.

 Required Forms